KedalionDaimon/maptri/README.md

 Please find below a sample interaction.
 A few "commands" - like (DUMP) or entering SOME-SYMBOL are also implemented, in order to allow observation and manipulation of the environment.

+It is written in Scheme.
 I recommend to run this in Chez Scheme as it really works there the fastest.
 Yes, it is slow.
 Yes, it DOES run for a LONG time before giving you a response, and it is NOT hanging.
 Eventually, it will produce a response.

 ```